tccfug/profile-manager/README.md

 Account Manager
 ===============

-The TCCFGU Account Manager module is a ColdFusion driven subscription & account management portal for email, LinkedIn, Twitter & Facebook subscriptions.
+The Account Manager module is a ColdFusion driven subscription & account management portal for email, LinkedIn, Twitter & Facebook subscriptions.

 It accomplishes the following: